opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 ![Agentic search compared to keyword search](/assets/media/blog-images/2025-11-19-introducing-agentic-search/keyword.png)

-**Agentic search** interprets the query intent and understands that "shades" means sunglasses, returning relevant eyewear products.
+**Agentic search** accurately interprets intent by recognizing that “shades” means sunglasses and that the request is to buy the item, not to match the word “dad”.
+It uses the product category in the index to return the correct sunglasses products.

 **Keyword search** matches individual tokens like "want", "buy", "black", "shades", and "dad", potentially returning irrelevant results about window shades or other black objects.